masauve-gitops/rhsso/README.md

 This will take a few mintues for Red Hat SSO to install, then it may still take a few minutes longer after that for the authentication pods to cycle for RH-SSO to become available as the login service.

-## Argo CD or Script

-The script will setup a user in Red Hat SSO with OpenShift cluster-admin privileges.
-The user by default is ocpadmin/password.
-We encourage you to update the password in openshift-user.yaml before proceeding

-without ARGOCD:

-./setup.sh

-oc apply -k rhsso/overlays/MYDOMAIN